matharotheelf/CV/README.md

 I greatly enjoy working in teams.
 As part of my degree project I explored evolutionary algorithms at the Diamond Light Source.
 It is here that I collaborated as a team of researchers to optimise the evolutionary algorithms' performance.
 I contributed in brainstorming solutions to departmental meetings.

 At Homeflow, I have led stand ups, retros and managed sprint cycles for the back-end team.
 In addition, I supervise and mentor junior developers entering the company.
 I write board reports and present on strategic projects.
-I collaborate with important clients, such as Connells Estate Agency Group and Rightmove, to overcome complex technical challenges.
+I collaborate with important clients, such as Connells the largest UK estate agency group and Rightmove, to overcome complex technical challenges.

 I founded an afterwork code club to share knowledge around the team on a wide range of topics including: Rails' AREL API, concurrent programming and React 360.